yvlawy/Etagair-Configurator-API/README.md

 ## Getting started
 ### Using clauses
 Create a C# application.
-Create the Etagair engine object.
+Import the Nuget package (see the link below).
-In the program, you have to include these using:
+In the program, include these using:

 ```csharp
   using Etagair.Core.System;